DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 You should contact accredited early years training providers directly to apply for a place.

-<a href="https://www.gov.uk/government/publications/early-years-initial-teacher-training-itt-providers-and-school-direct-early-years-lead-organisations/early-years-initial-teacher-training-itt-providers-and-school-direct-lead-organisations" class="button">See early years training providers</a>
+<a href="https://www.gov.uk/government/publications/early-years-initial-teacher-training-itt-providers-and-school-direct-early-years-lead-organisations/early-years-initial-teacher-training-itt-providers-and-school-direct-lead-organisations" class="button">Find early years training providers</a>